MiKTeX/docker-miktex/README.md

 container path `/miktex/work`.

-The container image contains a bare MiKTeX setup and MiKTeX is configured to install missing files the container directory `/miktex/.miktex`.
+The container image contains a bare MiKTeX setup and MiKTeX is configured to install missing files in the container directory `/miktex/.miktex`.
 It is recommended that you mount this directory to a Docker volume.